A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 The hotel was easy to find using my sat nav, and as I drove up the long steep driveway through the wooded grounds of the estate, I knew that I was in for a very special visit.

 Dusk was beginning to fall on a chilly December afternoon when I arrived at Gliffaes.
 The house was decorated for Christmas, and the friendly reception staff greeted me on arrival.
-I added my name and details to the huge hotel ledger, which is now kept out of tradition rather than necessity.
+I added my name and details to the huge hotel ledger, which is now more of a tradition rather than necessity.

-And after a brief tour of the hotel, I was shown to my room.
+And after a brief tour of the hotel, I headed up to my room.

 An Elegant Bedroom